jleahred/dynparser/README.md

     0.2.0   Fixed some errors
             Rules code for peg parsing generated automatically from peg

-    0.3.0   Passthrow method on AST
+    0.3.0   pass_through method on AST

     0.4.0   Literals with escape (optional)
             Error constructor on peg grammar